 Sydney Harbour Bridge Scissors, Angus & Coote, 1932

 The Sydney Harbour Bridge scissors were used by Premier Jack Lang to cut the ribbon at the official opening of the Sydney Harbour Bridge on March 19, 1932.

-The scissors are hand-wrought from Australian gold and contain six flame-coloured opals, quarried from Lightening Ridge.
+The scissors are hand-wrought from Australian gold and contain six flame-coloured opals, quarried from Lightning Ridge.
 Decorated with flannel flowers, waratahs and gum leaves set around a model of the bridge, the scissors were designed by Vembola Veinberg when he was 16.
 Les Denham embossed them and Norm Neal engraved them in Angus & Coote’s workrooms.

 The inscription on the scissors reads:

 “Presented to the Hon.
 J.T.
 Lang MLA Premier and Treasurer N.S.W. by Dorman Long & Co.
 Ltd Contrators, Opening of the Sydney Harbour Bridge 19th March, 1932”.

 Before Lang had a chance to cut the ribbon, Francis de Groot, a member of the right-wing New Guard organisation, suddenly rode forward and slashed the ribbon with his sabre.
 The ribbon was retied, and Lang used the scissors to cut the ribbon.